Aloo Methi Recipe (Indian Potato Fenugreek Leaves Stir Fry)

 Step 9: Serve hot with roti and dal or parathas.

 Yes, you can vary this sabji by using boiled and cubed potatoes instead of raw potatoes.
-The process will be quicker when boiled potatoes are used.
-Use a non-stick pan so the potatoes don’t stick to the pan and become mushy while tossing with the spices and methi leaves.
+The process will be quicker when using boiled potatoes.
+Use a non-stick pan so the potatoes don’t stick and become mushy while tossing with the spices and methi leaves.

 If the methi leaves are very bitter, mix the chopped methi with 2 teaspoon salt and let it rest for 10 minutes.
 Now, squeeze the mixture between your palms and discard the liquid.
 Use it now; the bitterness of the methi leaves will significantly reduce.